Last Updated: Nov 29, 2014

 Tirimbina Rainforest Center, on the outskirts of Puerto Viejo de Sarapiqui, offers a delectable chocolate tour – one of its most popular attractions.
 Discover the natural history of this ancient food and the entire chocolate-making process.
 The three-hour experience includes a tour of a former cacao farm and a taste of hot cocoa and organic chocolate.

 Located in the quaint village of Mastatal de Puriscal, the family-run La Iguana Chocolate Farm has produced organic chocolate for more than 25 years.
 Take a tour and learn how cacao is harvested, dried and fermented to produce cocoa powder, chocolate and other delicious goodies.
 The sustainable farm offers daily tours and welcomes volunteers to assist in cocoa production and local community service projects.

 Learn how cacao is harvested and processed into delicious organic chocolate on an interactive tour of Finca Kobo.
 About a half an hour west of Puerto Jimenez on the Osa Peninsula, the farm is completely sustainable – and home to a number of wild animals, including sloths and monkeys.
-A highlight of the tour is at the very end, when the plantation owners serve white pineapple, banana bread, chocolate cake and four types of bananas to dip into freshly made chocolate sauce.
+A highlight of the tour is at the very end, when the farm owners serve white pineapple, banana bread, chocolate cake and four types of bananas to dip into freshly made chocolate sauce.